MartinMikkelsen/MartinMikkelsen.github.io/content/_index.md

 lang = 'en'
 +++

 I'm a PhD student at the University of Copenhagen working on tensor networks and numerical methods for solving differential equations.
-I have a background in physics from Aarhus University, Denmark.
+I have a background in physics from Aarhus University, Denmark